danieljsauer/futbol/README.md

 Ultimately, our team stayed united and the final product was the result of a collaborative effort.

 2. Social Element - Our group made room for personal stories, jokes, and tangents.
-Since this project took so much time, this was imperative to our successful collaborition as it created an environment that was prodcutive but also fun.
+Since this project took so much time, this was imperative to our successful collaboration as it created an environment that was productive but also fun.
 We spent a lot of time on zoom calls together and this made it an enjoyable work experience.

 Also, since Turing is a huge chunk of our social interactions right now, it filled a crucial role in maintaining a positive state of mind.
 It was a pleasure getting to know one another.